rumdood/muddlr/README.md

 The initial build used LiteDb for storage as a way to iterate quickly on the data model, but I kept contemplating supporting other databases (especially for eventually adding link-tree building for individual users, which would require user accounts stored somewhere) and decided to defer any database decisions.

+### Auth

+Yes, as the moment the administrative API just uses basic auth, thanks to Barry Dorrans' idunno.Authentication library.
+I'm sure that if he knew this project existed he would be appropriately unhappy that yet another site is using basic auth.
+This is really temporary as I fell into a rabbit hole of different auth options and decided to defer a decision until I knew how I wanted to do actual use management down the road.
+For now really any administrator with an API key can update any webfinger account.
+At the very least that should probably be changed so that the keys have scopes to change specific accounts, but I only have so much time to build useless things that nobody but me will use and my chatbots are getting jealous.

 ### Looking forward

 There's really no pressing reason for the API to be an ASP.NET site.
 This particular project kind of lends itself to a static-site + serverless backend approach, so I've had my eye on migrating the API endtpoints to something like Azure Functions and then putting a static site in front of it for serving the webfinger results and eventually the link-trees.